-Inspect all GPS module solder joints with a 10x jewler's loupe to make sure that they are nice and shiny, and that they properly bridge the GPS module pads and the PC board pads.
-Leave the board taped down to your work surface for now.
+Inspect all GPS module solder joints with a 10x jeweler's loupe to make sure that they are nice and shiny, and that they properly bridge the GPS module pads and the PC board pads.

 Take a break and get a beverage... you just completed the hardest part of building the kit!